AlbertoGhub/Topic-Modelling-BERTopic_Political_speech_analysis/README.md

 - Producing interpretable topic clusters.
 - Providing rich, interactive visualisations.

-This project serves as a solid template for applying BERTopic to political data—and can be extended to domains like finance, news, or customer feedback.
+This project serves as a solid template for applying BERTopic to political data and can be extended to domains like finance, news, or customer feedback.

 ---